By Mengyu Yang

 Michael Bien, a senior attorney and co-founder of Rosen Bien Galvan & Grunfeld LLP, shared a first-look at risk scores, age and ethnicities of those who died from the virus across CDCR.
 Michael and his office have been tracking non-published statistics on COVID-19 in prisons through their lawsuits against CDCR and the State, particularly Plata v.
 Newsom and Coleman v.
 Newsom.

 According to the data, among the 153 deaths as of January 11, 70 percent were people of color– 39 percent Hispanic and 24 percent Black.
-That is, 45 of those who died were white and 107 were people of color.
+45 of those who died were white and 107 were people of color.

 Further, 75 percent of them had either mental or ADA recognized disabilities; 53 were receiving CCCMS– CDCR’s lowest level of mental health care and 6 were receiving EOP– CDCR’s highest level of outpatient mental health care.